We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 In the late 1800s, thousands of small breweries were making beer to satisfy their neighbourhoods and small towns in the USA.
 By 1970, Prohibition, post-war mass marketing and transcontinental transportation had whittled the number of breweries down to 40, with a handful accounting for 90 percent of the beer.
 This trend was anti-consumer, leaving the market with only a fizzy, bland product.
 The home brewing and craft brewery movement of the past 25 years has reinvigorated the industry and once again provided a choice for discriminating drinkers.

 Yes you most certainly can.
 You can make any type or style of beer imaginable with this setup.
 The principles we apply are identical to what a major brewery would use.
-The only noticeable difference is that we do not use any highly processed ingredients like hop oils and typically limit the use of adjuncts like corn and rice (done by major breweries to keep costs down and keep the beer extremely light tasting).
+The only noticeable difference is that we do not use any highly processed ingredients and typically limit the use of adjuncts like corn and rice (done by major breweries to keep costs down and keep the beer extremely light tasting).
 We also do not use any additives or preservatives.

 Most brewers who go to the trouble of building such a home brewing system however are not interested in brewing these light beers.
 They may start off as Miller/Coors/Bud drinkers but upon discovering that beers with interesting flavours and aromas exist, most never go back to making these run of the mill varieties.